1rsh/loggin/README.md

 Download the [loggin.zip](loggin.zip) file.
 Extract the contents of the ZIP file to a location of your choosing on your computer.
+> **Note:** Please uninstall any other ERP extensions so this may run without any errors.
 ## Setup
 * Open Google Chrome and navigate to [chrome://extensions](chrome://extensions).
 * Enable the **Developer Mode** by toggling the switch located in the top-right corner of the page.